Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Results

 \subsubsection{Combination with SpecAugment}

-We next investigate the combination of CTC-ST and SpecAugment, whose results are summarized in Table~\ref{tab:result_tedlium2_specaugment}.
-We applied SpecAugment only in stage 2 only because of the convergence issue.
-The naive streaming MoChA models did not obtain any improvement with SpecAugment.
-The performance was further degraded as the mask sizes increased, whereas the performance of the RNN-T models improved as they increased.
+We next investigate the combination of CTC-ST and SpecAugment, whose results are summarized in Table~\ref{tab:taslp2021_result_tedlium2_specaugment}.
+We set ($\specaugfreq$, $\specaugtime$) to (13, 50) for UniLSTM MoChA, (27, 50) for LC-BLSTM MoChA, and (27, 100) for the other models.
+We used the same configurations on other corpora as well.
+Because of the convergence issue, we applied SpecAugment only in stage 2 only.

+Moreover, we increased $\lambdasync$ to 4.0 for the UniLSTM MoChA model.\footnote{We found that this was beneficial when using SpecAugment for a weak encoder like UniLSTM.} The naive streaming MoChA models only with QR did not obtain any improvement with SpecAugment, whereas the performance of the RNN-T models improved.
 Therefore, this was a problem on the decoder side, rather than the encoder side.
-However, CTC-ST mitigated this problem and showed an additional $13.1$\% relative improvement.
-We also confirmed that CTC-ST is robust for various input mask sizes.
-Finally, MoChA optimized with CTC-ST matched the performance of RNN-T on the \textit{test} set even when SpecAugment was applied.
+However, CTC-ST mitigated this problem and showed additional 12.8\% and 13.1\% relative improvements for the UniSLTM and LC-BLSTM models, respectively, on the \textit{test} set.
+Finally, MoChA optimized with CTC-ST matched the performance of RNN-T on the \textit{test} set when SpecAugment was applied as well.